k0sproject/k0smotron/docs/update/update-cluster-pod.md

-# Update Cluster API cluster
+# Update k0smotron in Cluster API integrated cluster

 To update k0smotron cluster deployed with Cluster API, you need to update the k0s version and machine names in the YAML configuration file.

 !!! warning "Data loss"

-    The described example does not include persistence.
-    If you proceed with it, you will lose all your data during the update process.
-    To prevent data loss, you can update workers manually or use [k0s autopilot](https://docs.k0sproject.io/stable/autopilot/) instead.
+    The procedure below lacks persistence and should be applied only if the cluster data is insignificant.
+To prevent data loss, update workers manually or use [k0s autopilot](https://docs.k0sproject.io/stable/autopilot/), which ensures data persistence.

-1. Localize configuration of deployed k0smotron cluster in your repository:
+1. Localize the configuration of deployed k0smotron cluster in your repository.
+For example:

     ```yaml
     apiVersion: cluster.x-k8s.io/v1beta1